Simran Jeet Singh: Sikh advocacy

-Work for equity and justice
+Work for equity

-Singh writes and speaks frequently on equity and justice at the intersections of religion, race, discrimination, and civil rights.
+Singh writes and speaks frequently on equity and justice, especially concerning religion, race, discrimination, and civil rights.
 He has written pieces on ending religious and racial intolerance in schools for Time Magazine, hate crime reporting for the New York Times, Muslim labor justice for the Washington Post, and media profiling of Muslims and Sikhs for the Huffington Post.

 Singh drafted a boilerplate letter of support for Muslim Americans in response to the 45th president's executive orders limiting travel from Muslim-majority countries.
-Singh later spoke out against Islamphobic remarks made against him while he ran the 2016 New York City Marathon.
+Singh later spoke out against Islamophobic remarks made against him while he ran the 2016 New York City Marathon.

 With Jasdeep Singh, a physician from New York City, Singh dedicated his participation in the 2017 New York City Marathon to Colin Kaepernick's efforts to oppose police violence and promote racial equality.